harrisonjansma/Portfolio/README.md

 <p align="center">
 <a href="https://www.harrisonjansma.com/Titanic.html"><img src="images/model_performance.png" height=300 width=300></a></p>

-<p>In this write-up I sought to practice the entire data science lifecycle.
+<p>In this write-up, I sought to practice the entire data science lifecycle.
 This includes defining project end goals, data cleaning, exploratory data analysis, model comparisons, and model tuning.</p>

 <p>After a brief EDA, I visualized the Titanic dataset via a 2D projection.
 I then compared several machine learning algorithms and found the most accurate model to be a Gradient Boosted Machine.
 After a model tuning phase I increased model accuracy from 77% to 79%.</p>